Resistance Band Trap Exercises To Build Bigger, Stronger Upper Back

 2. Place a band around a stationary post, such as a squat rack.

-3. Hold the exercise band in front of you with your hands slightly lower than your shoulders.
+3. Hold the exercise band before you with your hands slightly lower than your shoulders.

 4. Keep your elbows slightly soft to avoid hyperextending the joint.